Remove Vinegar Stain On Marble Countertop

 use the Etch Remover Pads - Drill Kit

 .
 Also, I'd highly recommend you get

 You'll learn a lot on various pages of our site like the Marble Cleaning Do's & Don'ts page

 and the Etch Repair & Marble Polishing page

 , however, this guide is far more detailed.
 It's the most comprehensive guide on cleaning marble and marble repair available.

-It will teach you everything you need to know to keep your marble countertop and floors in tip-top shape including inexpensive, proven DIY solutions to any issue or problem you may encounter and product recommendations for the best & safest marble cleaners
+The Marble Cleaning Guide will teach you everything you need to know cleaning marble countertops and floors and keeping them in tip-top shape including inexpensive, proven DIY solutions to any issue or problem you may encounter and product recommendations for the best & safest marble cleaners

 You will certainly want to know all about proper marble care, because marble countertops in the kitchen will require extra vigilance and maintenance to keep looking good.